austinmoody/healthcare_phony/README.md

 See the examples directory.

-So far there is only one script there, phony_adt_sender.rb.
+So far there phony_adt_sender.rb.
 This script will generate a specified number of fake ADT messages and send them to the specified host and port using TCP/IP mllp.

 Command line argument description: